vlesierse/vlesierse.github.io/_posts/2015-12-20-cache-busting-using-aspnet5.md

 [Google's Web Fundamentals: HTTP Caching](https://developers.google.com/web/fundamentals/performance/optimizing-content-efficiency/http-caching)

-## ASP.NET 5
+## ASP.NET Core
-When you create an ASP.NET 5 MVC application from either to yeoman generator or Visual Studio project template it already includes the Microsoft.AspNet.StaticFiles NuGet package.
+When you create an ASP.NET Core MVC application from either to yeoman generator or Visual Studio project template it already includes the Microsoft.AspNet.StaticFiles NuGet package.
 This package has middleware for your application to serve files from disk.
 If you don't have the package in your project.json you can added with ease.

 ~~~ json